 - There are many factors in life that we cannot control.
 Think about the weather, traffic, economy, terrorist attacks, accidents, death, etcetera.
 Yet, we do end up complaining and worrying about them.

-- There is wonderful question you may ask, when feeling stuck in any situation.
+- You may ask an excellent question when feeling stuck in any situation.
 “What lies within my control?”
 This will disrupt the worry train and bring you back to sanity.

 5) Commit to Improve –

 - Commitment only requires us to say, I can do this.
 This statement empowers us to act.
-Without commitment, there is no consistent action.
+Without obligation, there is no consistent action.

 - Remember this: Inconsistency is the enemy of results.
-Aim for daily progress, consistent daily progress, even if it is 0.01%.
-By the end of the year, it will amount to big results.
+Aim for consistent daily progress, even if it is 0.01%.
+By the end of the year, it will amount to significant results.

 Part II Control